lavaeater/turbo-rocket-ultra/README.md

 * Blood Splatter <- Done
 * MiniMap <- Done

+## Doing Now: Objectives

+### Mechanics
+I want to have many different mechanics in the game, but the base mechanic will, for now, be different points to visit on the map.

 ## Done: Blood Splatter v0.1
 I got a crazy idea on how to do blood splatter.
 It's so cool I can't even focus on creating enemy attacks...